Ellutze/sysi/README.md

 ### References

 Deutsch and Deutsch, Latin hypercube sampling with multidimensional uniformity", Journal of Statistical Planning and Inference 142 (2012) , 763-772

+Link to my Thesis will be provided here, it's pending publishing at University of Bristol thesis repository (ETA end of summer 2022).

+For now the most relevant published research:

+Kucera J, Visrolia A, Rendall T, Kratz J. Highly automated “design for manufacture” of composite components.
+In: AIAA 2022-0924 - Session: Model-Based Design Applied to Complex Systems and Structures.
+2022.
+Available from: https://arc.aiaa.org/doi/abs/10.2514/6.2022-0924